 The luxury travel agency has worked with insurance companies including AXA to offer clients coverage against Covid-19 as well as protection against flight delays, loss of baggage and personal money.

 Insurance companies have jumped into the Covid-19 fray, introducing products that would appeal to current needs in the travel landscape.

 In Singapore, Sompo Insurance Singapore was among the first insurers to launch Covid-19 insurance in 2020 in anticipation of the demand for such services in the wake of the pandemic.

 “Sompo’s Travel (Covid-19) protects travellers against hefty overseas medical expenses or the inconvenience of a trip cancellation should they be tested positive for Covid-19 prior or during the trip”, said Jolene Chua, senior manager, retail business division.

 The policy, however, does not cover compulsory quarantines imposed by a foreign government and the cost of compulsory Polymerase Chain Reaction (PCR) test and swab test regardless of the test results.

 The company as seen positive growth in demand with the rollout of new policies after December 2020, although ongoing quarantine restrictions in many destinations continue to put a dampener on cross-border travel.
 “With vaccination stepping up in many countries, we do foresee a slow but steady growth in travel take-ups”.

-As inoculation gathers pace in many countries, QBE Insurance Group is now offering medical expenses and trip cancellation insurance coverage to insured persons who contract Covid-19 after being vaccinated.
+As inoculation gathers pace in many countries, QBE Hong Kong is now offering medical expenses and trip cancellation insurance coverage to insured persons who contract Covid-19 after being vaccinated.